shivpati90/TechShady-Dashboards/README.md

 # Prerequisites Highlights

-1. Mark each user action step as a key user action for the user journey
+Mark each user action step as a key user action for the user journey.
-2. Create a session property for revenue (i.e. revenue - CSS selector)